Mrtracker-new/BAR/README.md

 <details>
 <summary><b>Option 1: Running the Executable</b></summary>

-1. Download the latest release of BAR.exe
+1. Download the latest release of BAR.exe from the releases page
 2. No installation required - simply double-click the executable to run
+3. On first run, you'll need to create a user account with a strong password
 </details>

 <details>